turingschool/front-end-curriculum/projects/module-1/which-beyonce-group.md

 ## JavaScript

+* **4:**

-* **4:** **Code is well refactored** and demonstrates developer empathy.
-No global variables are used aside from query selectors, start time, and instances of `Player` and `Deck`.
+  - **Code is well refactored** and demonstrates developer empathy.
+  - No global variables are used aside from query selectors, start time, and instances of `Player` and `Deck`.
 If you feel you need more because you are building out additional functionality that requires a global variable, please check in with an instructor.
-All functions are **less than 10 lines long** or otherwise demonstrate SRP.
+  - All functions are **less than 10 lines long** or otherwise demonstrate SRP.

+* **3:**

-* **3:** The application correctly **implements a data model** for the `Card` and `Deck` classes, including all required methods.
-Arguments and parameters are used to limit global variables. **Function declarations** are used over anonymous functions in event listeners.
-Developers can speak to the **role of each class**.
-The separation of data model logic and presentational logic is clear and can be explained by all developers in the team.
+  - The separation of data model logic and presentational logic is clear and can be explained by all developers in the team.
+  - The application correctly **implements a data model** for the `Card` and `Deck` classes, including all required methods.
+  - Developers can speak to the **role of each class**.
+  - All DOM manipulation is handled exclusively in `main.js`.
+  - Developers demonstrate understanding and ability to refactor code by having at least 1 example of DRY code that was intentionally reused.
+  - SRP is evidenced by clear, concise function names; each function only does what the name describes.

+* **2:**

+  - Arguments and parameters are used to limit global variables.
-* **2:** The **event object** is used correctly, and is not accepted as a parameter if it is not necessary.
-Developer can speak to **how the event object is utilized** for any given event handler. **Function and variable names** describe their role in the program. *Examples: The name of the data type should not ever be in a variable name (ex: "petArray"); the name itself should be clear enough to indicate the type of data it holds (ex: "allPets").
-An event handler should not have "handler" (ex: "clickHandler"); the name should indicate the handler's purpose (ex: "addNewPet").
+  - The **event object** is used correctly, and is not accepted as a parameter if it is not necessary.
+  - Developers can speak to **how the event object is utilized** for any given event handler.
+  - **Function and variable names** describe their role in the program.
+Examples: The name of the data type should not ever be in a variable name (ex: "petArray"); the name itself should be clear enough to indicate the type of data it holds (ex: "allPets").
+  - An event handler should not have "handler" in the name (ex: "clickHandler"); the name should indicate the handler's purpose (ex: "addNewPet").

+* **1:**

-* **1:** Style and syntax meets the criteria of the [Turing JS Style Guide](https://github.com/turingschool-examples/javascript/tree/master/es5).
+  - Style and syntax meets the criteria of the [Turing JS Style Guide](https://github.com/turingschool-examples/javascript/tree/master/es5).
+  - **Function declarations** are used over anonymous functions in event listeners.